frnsimoes/computer-science-studies/operating-systems/ostep/lecture-4.md

 What is a virtual address and its components?
 A virtual address consists of: a virtual page number (VPN) and an offset.
 This is translated into a physical frame number (PFN).
 THe offset is not translated at all.

+How does translation occurr?

+The hardware needs to know the location of the page table; page size, the structure pf the page entry.

+There is a per CPU register that holds address of the page table of the currently runnign process.
+It's called page table base register (PTBR)